 She does not talk about how much her daughter was suffering or accuse Jesus of being uncaring.
 But this wise Gentile woman knelt before Jesus and said, “even the dogs under the table eat the children’s crumbs.”
 After all, she reasoned, children and dogs both eat at the table.
 Children eat the bread and dogs receive the crumbs that are left.
 Not only did she accept her identification as a dog (a derogatory term used by the Jews) but she accepts that she was undeserving of the bread that belonged to the children of the household.
 But even dogs eat the crumbs from the table is her humble defense.
 Jesus commended her humility and faith and then healed her daughter.

 When Jesus came to His own people the religious leaders rejected Him and sought for a way to destroy Him.
-Jesus, the Bread of Heaven, was rejected and thrown out by the Jews, but here He is received by Gentiles—as reflected by the faith of this Canaanite woman, once an enemy and now a recipient of His mercy, grace and salvation.
+Jesus, bread of heaven, was rejected and thrown out by the Jews, but He is received by Gentiles—as reflected by the faith of this Canaanite woman, once an enemy and now a recipient of His mercy, grace and salvation.

 Just as this mother with Canaanite ancestry was saved by crumbs, so it is by these same crumbs that I am saved today.
 When the children have eaten the bread, there is more than enough leftover in the crumbs for me.

 When our family travelled to visit the villages of our parents many years ago, I was stunned to see in their homes, altars dedicated to the worship of ancestors prominently displayed.
 I was confronted with my very pagan past.
 I suspect if my parents had not immigrated to the US, I might very well not be the Christian that I am today.
 But God had a plan.
 He not only used our circumstances but a small, nondescript neighborhood church to save me.